 This shift in ideals was to have a profound effect on the cultural ethos of the generation which preceded the French Revolution.
 The 'man of feeling' was a person in whom courage and good nature mingled, whose tender heart and benevolence was overt.
 Sensibility was above all a spontaneous characteristic and, at first glance, quite contrary to the etiquette of politeness.
 The irony is that both were found to be compatible.
 Sensibility released eighteenth century man to give rein to a whole range of emotions such as grief and pity, joy and love.
-This perception of natural and moral it might give man happiness and evoke his most noble passions.
+This perception of natural and moral beauty was held to be divinely implanted by God in the soul, expressly in order that it might give man happiness and evoke his most noble passions.

 These internal currents were reinforced by ones from abroad.
 The great French philosopher of the Enlightenment, Jean-Jacques Rousseau, was widely read in England.
 Rousseau argued that mankind had been corrupted by civilisation.
-In his philosophy the passions and affections could be improved by m an education which was founded on contact more with m things than words.
-Priority should be accorded to the m expression of natural feelings and emotions above any official code of morality.
-In his novel Émile (1762), and which was translated into English in 1763, Rousseau
+In his philosophy the passions and affections could be improved by an education which was founded on contact more with things than words.
+Priority should be accorded to the expression of natural feelings and emotions above any official code of morality.
+In his novel Émile (1762), which was translated into English in 1763, Rousseau believed that children should be nurtured naturally, just as one might cultivate a tree.
+The effect was a revolution in child-rearing among the upper classes where children ceased to be regarded as miniature adults.
+Instead childhood was recognised as a distinct segment of life which demanded, for example, different, loose-fitting clothes and the freedom to roam.
+Nothing was to disturb Rousseau's influence in England until 1789.
+He was seen as the epitome of the French Enlightenment, a man opposed to decadent French absolutism.

-Robes of state and coronet are put asale in furour of being depired as a country gentleman hugging his dog.
-Guisslorengl's portrait of Henry, 3rd Duke of Buccleuch, painted in 1770, shows thin to be a man of feeling!
+Robes of state and coronet are put aside in favour of being depicted as a country gentleman hugging his dog.
+Gainsborough's portrait of Henry, 3rd Duke of Buccleuch, painted in 1770. shows him to be a 'man of feeling'.

-A vert and women by Jeanness Joy in family life, childhood for the first time being seen as a separate phase.

-The American painter folin Singleton

-Copley's group portrait of Sir William

-Pepperell and his family was exhibited

-at the Royal Academy in 1778.
+Men and women 'of feeling' took joy in family life, childhood for the first time being seen as a separate phase.
+The American painter John Singleton Copley's group portrait of Sir William Pepperell and his family was exhibited at the Royal Academy in 1778.